saurabhshinde1014/saurabhshinde1014/README.md

 - 👋 Hii, I’m Saurabh Shinde
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Masters in Statistics
+- 🌱 I have completed Masters in Statistics

 <!---
 saurabhshinde1014/saurabhshinde1014 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.